heggink/domoticz-bluetooth-ping/README.md

 Bluetooth device ping (l2ping) python plugin for Domoticz Plugin is based on Xorfor's MAC presence
 ## ONLY TESTED FOR Raspberry Pi
-## please note the new version requiring 2 additional installations below (python-bluez and pybluez)!!!
+## please note the new version requiring 2 additional installations below (python3-bluez and pybluez)!!!

 This Domoticz Python Plugin scans bluetooth for the existance of the specified bluetooth mac addresses.
 ## Prerequisites